Microsoft Office 2013: streamline your workflow with the cloud integrationby Dewaldt Stemmet

 Another handy feature is that you can now modify PDF files, add online videos and make use of different tools to make your final document stand out more.
 Moreover, Word 2013 and PowerPoint 2013 has a new Resume Reading mode, which allows you to pause your work and when you come back, carry on where you last left off.
 Also, you can create more appealing PowerPoint presentations with fresh content such as slide designs, animations and transitions.

-Excel 2013 has a great Flash Fill feature, that will intelligently fill up as you type, by recognizing patterns and automatically completing the cells without the use of neither macros nor formulas.
-Microsoft Outlook also has support for hotmail.com now and implemented a new visualization for scheduled tasks.
+Excel 2013 has a great Flash Fill feature that will intelligently fill up as you type, by recognizing patterns and automatically completing the cells without the use of neither macros nor formulas.
+Microsoft Outlook also has support for Outlook.com now (former Hotmail) and implemented a new visualization for scheduled tasks.

 Lastly, something noteworthy is that in order for this suite to work on your PC, you must either possess a Microsoft ID or create an account.
 Then, once you have that out of the way, you can start enjoying the powerful features of Microsoft Office 2013.